babelsociety/website/content/blog/in-depth-labor/index.md

 All of these changes are easily applied in a small, involved society that grows in a sustainable way.

+# Scaling

+What explained so far isn't limited to only small ventures, but scale as much as needed once we factor in locality.

+Conglomerates such as Alphabet, Meta and Amazon have no reason to exist in Babel.
+They exists in capitalism because a few owners must reign over many more, forming a strict hierarchy of power to ensures all sub-companies are dedicated to the well-being of the masters.

+This centralization of power creates many issues, because those who have power to make decisions are often too removed from the actual problems, causing severe inefficiency.

+Decentralization is key to every large-scale project, and in Babel we fully embrace this principle.
+Rather than having a single company composed by hundreds of thousands of people, it is much better to split them where it makes sense, keeping an eye on cohesion to ensure frictionless development.

+This is more or less what conglomerates tries to do anyway, we only removed the unneeded complexity imposed by strict authority.

+Our focus on collaboration and integration allows production lines to come together whenever needed to efficiently solve a problem.
+This is further facilitated by our flexible work arrangements, that make it easy to move from one endeavor to another.
+Even better, people that so far worked in different production lines could temporarily team up together to better solve a common problem.

+That's how we can scale indefinitely, by solving issues at the right level.

 ## Long-term

 **The long-term solution is automation**.
 Babel focus heavily on research in order to eliminate those chores that nobody wants to do, especially those that are repetitive or considered dangerous and high-risk.
 For example, there is already a robot capable of cleaning up toilets.